eLearning Handbook for Faculty and Administrators

 eLearning Defined

 Pensacola State College has adopted the broad term, “eLearning” to refer to learning activities that utilize electronic technologies in general and the Pensacola State College Learning Management System in particular.
-The term includes, but is not limited to, distance learning courses and programs.
+The term includes distance learning courses and programs.
 The eLearning web site is the focal point of Pensacola State College’s eLearning activities and serves as the gateway to Pensacola State College’s Learning Management System (LMS).
 All eLearning students should be directed to this site prior to registering for any eLearning course.
 Specific modes of eLearning are described below:

-- Companion Web Sites: Companion websites are essentially web-based resources used to supplement and support traditional on-campus courses.
+• Companion Shells: Companion shells are essentially web-based resources used to supplement and support traditional on-campus courses.
 They have nothing to do with the number of times a student is required to come to campus for instruction.
-A collection of assigned readings, homework, etc., are the kinds of things one might find on a Companion website.
+A collection of assigned readings, homework, etc., are the kinds of things one might find on a Companion shell.
 At some point during a course the instructor might instruct his/her students to access this information, but not in lieu of class attendance.

 Academic Integrity